 The academic answer is that language proficiency is achieved once you transition from controlled to automatic processing.
 What this basically means is that you’ll eventually require less brainpower to speak in your new language — sort of like how you can eventually zone out while using a computer program that you’ve become sufficiently familiar with.

 What would this look like in practice?
-Here are a few signs that you’ve arrived.
+Here are a few signs that you’ve arrived at language mastery.

 1. You can multitask while you’re speaking, reading or writing.